 The Loan Process: an Overview

-There's a lot involved when you get a mortgage.
-You would not be researching mortgage loans if it were possible to get a loan in a single day with a simple application.
+There is little doubt that getting a mortgage loan is a complex process.
+You would not be researching mortgage loans if you could get a loan in a single day by filling out a simple application.
 But James M. Dix does the heavy lifting so you can concentrate on your life rather than the mortgage loan.

 Getting a mortgage loan involves four major steps.